brettshollenberger/codecabulary/Partials.md

 # Partials

-Partials are reusable snippets of Rails view code.
+Partials are reusable snippets of Rails view code, meaning you can use them to DRY it out.

 #### Install the Rails Partials Package for Sublime Text 2

 1) Press command shift P

-2) Install Package
+2) Select Install Package

-3) Rails Partials
+3) Select Rails Partials

 #### Create a Partial